 Food Options on a Free-Style Cruise

 NCL is known for its free-style cruising options, meaning that you can dine in the two main dining rooms anytime you like.
 The Versailles dining room seats 491 passengers, and the Aqua only 334, so be sure to check that smart screen to see which one has the shorter wait time.
-Another dining option is pizza, offered 24 hours-a-day.
-Or, a full-size pizza can be delivered to your stateroom for $5 or so.
+Another dining option is the 24-hour-a-day pizza eatery, or it can be delivered to your stateroom for a small fee.
 Room service has other free food choices, as well.

 Popular Events On Norwegian Star

 The Norwegian Star’s piano bar was popular with the guests as well as the live music offerings in the ship’s atrium.
 Talented musicians, stage show actors and actresses, and dancers entertained us by night.
 Every show we attended was first-rate.

 Do you enjoy trivia?
 The Star’s entertainment staff gets a massive thumbs-up for a job well done on that activity, which happens to be my favorite.
 The trivia hosts were full of energy and encouraged audience participation and friendly competition.
 Trivia was a standing room only event in the Red Lion Pub and had the biggest crowds I have ever seen on a cruise ship.

-The ship’s Galleria Shops were very touristy, but there was a significant sale on the last day that attracted hundreds of people.
+The ship’s Galleria Shops were touristy, but there was a significant sale on the last day that attracted hundreds of people.

 Mandara, the full-service spa on the Star, used Elemis products, my favorite line of skincare products.
-I booked a deep-tissue massage, but the treatment was just average.
-The spa’s desk staff was very uppity.
+I booked a deep-tissue massage, but the treatment was average.